 Set up a schedule

-Even beginning readers can understand a simple visual schedule, and older kids can get the information they need about the first few days of school and even how their day will look if you use a whiteboard or even paper to outline a schedule for your school days.
-This One Week Dry-Erase Calendar Board with Cork Strip works great for scheduling and re-scheduling events and activities.
+Even beginning readers can understand a simple visual schedule, and older kids can get the information they need about the first few days of school and how their day will look if you use a whiteboard or planner board.

 Leave a Reply